UWCS/rs118/src/raytracer.md

 }
 ```

-Patterns are declared using syntax similar to `match`: `() => {}`.
-The macro matches on the pattern in the parentheses, and then the macro will expand to the code in the braces.
-In the parentheses goes the arguments to the macrom, which are Rust syntax items, specified like `$x: ty`, where `$x` is the name of the token, and `ty` is the type of the token.
-Theres a few kinds of tokens, but we'll just use `expr` for now, which covers any expression.
+The arguments are declared using syntax similar to `match`: `() => {}`.
+The macro matches on the pattern in the parentheses, and then expands to the code in the braces.
+In the parentheses goes the arguments to the macrom, which are Rust syntax items, specified like `$x: ty`, where `$x` is the name of the token, and `ty` is the type of the syntax token.
+Theres a few kinds of tokens, but we'll just use `expr` for now, which matches any expression, which most things are in rust.

 ```rust
 macro_rules v! {